FreeCodeCampTrondheim/BaWoEngine/How to write character JSON modules.md

     an *about* array equivalent to the number - the string is always an entity's name, and the about array is filled during situation personalization in Generator.cs
+3. durationInTicks int (optional)
+  * used to decide when the situation should expire, the number 0 means it has expired, and any negative number means it continues on indefinitely, the default is negative

 #### Tags and values
 Object arrays with specified key-value pairs: